 Multiple Myeloma an incurable disease, but I have spent the last 25 years in remission using a blend of conventional oncology and evidence-based nutrition, supplementation, and lifestyle therapies from peer-reviewed studies that your oncologist probably hasn't told you about.

 Click the orange button to the right to learn more about what you can start doing today.

 According to the PeopleBeatingCancer Board Member who is the Marketing Chair, the first law of marketing is to address the question “what’s in it for me?’
-If you are a cancer survivor, frequent moderate exercise reduces your risk of relapse.
+If you are a multiple myeloma (MM) survivor, frequent moderate exercise reduces your risk of relapse.
 Further, if you are over 40 and want to keep your brain healthy, if you want to reduce your risk of diseases like Parkinson’s or Alzheimer’s, you must frequently (4-6 x per week), moderately (brisk walk, gardening) exercise.

 But don’t take my word for it.
 Sure, I’ve managed to remain cancer-free from my incurable cancer since ’99 but am only one case.
 I am anecdotal evidence.
 Read the studies linked and excerpted below.